ebd622/docs/encryption.md

 ## Encryption Basics
 Encryption is a security control used to provide confidentiality protection for data.
 It is a mathematical transformation of data requiring protection (plaintext) into a form not easily understood by unauthorized people or machines (ciphertext).
 ### Encryption
+The encryption function requires two inputs, plaintext and a cryptographic key, in order to output ciphertext

 <p align="center">
   <img src="images/encr_data.svg" width="45%">